X16Community/x16-docs/X16 Reference - Appendix Z - 65816 Processor Upgrade.md

 you may be somewhat affected.

 If you are writing assembly, however, you would be affected if you are or had plans to use these instructions.
-These instructions can be simulated via macros or equivalent assembly at the cost of a slight increase in code size.
+Folks writing assembly programs can use [these marcos](http://localhost:8000/#X16%20Reference%20-%20Appendix%20C%20-%2065C02%20Processor.md#replacement-macros-for-bit-instructions) to emulate the behavior of the instructions.

 ## How Might This Affect My Existing X16?